IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_version.rst

 Parameters
 ----------

-  offering_id (True, str, None)
-    (Required for new resource) Offering identification.

-  target_kinds (False, list, None)
-    Target kinds.
-Current valid values are 'iks', 'roks', 'vcenter', and 'terraform'.

   content (False, str, None)
     byte array representing the content to be imported.
 Only supported for OVA images at this time.

-  zipurl (False, str, None)
-    URL path to zip location.
-If not specified, must provide content in the body of this call.

   target_version (False, str, None)